rileybbarton/CoastalFiresLevo/README.md

 Notes:
  - The script is written in R-Markdown chunks that must be completed in order.
  - This data processing is required before running the DataAnalysis script.
-We have already run these scripts.
- - The output of this script is a file titled `CoastalFires_CombinedData.csv` which is utilized for further data analysis and figure production and can be found in the folder titled `Output`.

 **Data Analysis:**